 3. The Innocent Killer, Lily of the Valley

 Should you ingest such flower – and we understand the appeal, it smells terrific – expect the worst.
 Lily of the Valley is a “grade 1” deadly flower on the poison scale.
-It acts through the cardiac glycosides, which create a similar effect with the Digitalis exposure, meaning that this delicate, gorgeous, tantalizing flower is also one of the deadliest killer plants in existence.
+Also, it acts through the cardiac glycosides, which create a similar effect with the Digitalis exposure, meaning that this delicate, gorgeous, tantalizing flower is also one of the deadliest killer plants in existence.

 Other Names:Convallaria majalis, May bells, Our Lady's tears, and Mary's tears